EvergineTeam/dotnet-wasm-samples/src/jsinteraction/README.md

 ## Build

-Use VS2022 _src/console.sln_ solution or VSCode/Terminal.
+Use VS2022 _src/jsinteraction.sln_ solution to build tasks project, then build the sample project.
+You can also use VSCode/Terminal:

 `dotnet build -c [Debug|Release]`

 ## Run

-From VS2022 you can run the profile `Wasm.Console.Sample`.
+From VS2022 you can run the profile `Wasm.JSInteraction.Sample`.
 Additionally you can publish the app

 `dotnet publish -c [Debug|Release]`

-and run the app by populating the folder _src\console\bin\[Debug|Release]\net6.0\publish\wwwroot_.
+and run the app by populating the folder _src\jsinteraction\bin\[Debug|Release]\net6.0\publish\wwwroot_.

 In this second case we do recommend to use VSCode Live Server, instead of Fenix, as the second has known issues with Web Assembly.